MicrosoftDocs/sql-docs/docs/reporting-services/report-data/create-a-shared-dataset-or-embedded-dataset-report-builder-and-ssrs.md

 > [!NOTE]
 >  [!INCLUDE[ssRBRDDup](../../includes/ssrbrddup-md.md)]

-## To open Report Builder and create a shared dataset
+## To create a shared dataset in Report Builder

 1. Open Report Builder.
 The **New report or dataset pane** opens, as shown in the following figure: